isxuowo/mcwiki/Liquid-Pipes.md

 Liquid Pipes automatically transfer liquids between machines, such as pulling water from a Liquid Accumulator and transferring to a Steam Generator so it can produce power.
+Generally, the top and bottom of a machine output stored liquid, and the sides input liquid (unless a machine only inputs or outputs, then all sides do that respectively).

 | Item | Recipe | Items |
 |------|--------|-------|